Agoric/documentation/main/zoe/api/zoe-helpers.md

 - `toSeat` `{ZCFSeat}`
 - Returns: `{OfferToReturns}`

-`offerTo()` makes an offer from your current contract instance (which we'll call "contractA") to another contract instance **tyg todo: Do these have to be instances of the same contract?** (which we'll call "contractB").
+`offerTo()` makes an offer from your current contract instance (which we'll call "contractA") to another contract instance (which we'll call "contractB").
 It withdraws offer payments from the `fromSeat` in contractA and deposits any payouts in the `toSeat`, also a contractA seat.
-Note that `fromSeat` and `toSeat` may be the same seat, which is the default condition (i.e. `toSeat` is an optional parameter defaulting to `fromSeat`'s value).
+Note that `fromSeat` and `toSeat` may be the same seat, which is the default condition (i.e. `toSeat` is an optional parameter defaulting to `fromSeat`'s value). `offerTo` can be used to make an offer from any contract instance to any other contract instance, as long as the `fromSeat` allows the withdrawal without violating offer-safety.

 `zcf` is contractA's Zoe contract facet.
 The `invitation` parameter is an invitation to contractB.
 The `proposal` parameter is the proposal part of the offer made to contractB.